ryanbelke/rails-react-yourtime/README.md

 ## Ruby on Rails with React front end full stack MVP application

+Application was developed as a sample application to showcase full stack Ruby on Rails/React capabilities, using PostgresQL as the DB.
+Standard CRUD operations for several enties created, including a full booking platform.

 ## Technologies Used:
 * Ruby on Rails
 * React
 * PostgresQL
 * Stripe Integration
+* Heroku Hosted
 ----------------------

 ## Demo Application: